aisichenko/install_python/README.md

 choco install make
 ```

-If there are some issues, you can file an Issues request in the repository.
-Basically if you have trouble with this step, just skip it and move on, it's not that important but makes it easier to install some packages in the future.
+If there are issues with this step, you may need to reboot the computer and try it again.

 ## Step 4

-Now we will set up `pip`.
+Set up `pip`.
 This is a platform to easily install packages, example `pip install numpy` install numpy, a powerful math processing package.

-First, open GitBash.
-Type `python -i` and press enter.
-If Python is installed correctly, you should see output that says something like `python 3.7` and a command line to enter python commands.
-Type `exit()` to exit that.
-If you receive a message, `Python is not recognized as an internal or external command, operable program or batch file`, then Python is either not installed or the system variable path hasn’t been set.
-You’ll need to either launch Python from the folder in which it is installed or adjust your system variables to allow Python to be launched from any location.
-If you see this problem on GitBash, [this](https://stackoverflow.com/questions/22869192/git-bash-wont-run-my-python-files) link has a solution.
-If that doesn't work, follow the instructions [here](https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-so-it-finds-my-modules-packages) where you add the python path environment variable manually through Windows advanced system settings.

-Next, navigate to the location of the `get-pip.py` file you downloaded above (e.g. `cd /yourpath`).
+Navigate to the location of the `get-pip.py` file you downloaded above (e.g. `cd /yourpath`).
 Then run,

 ```
 python get-pip.py